Shengyun-Si/Shengyun-Si.github.io/index.md

 ## About Me

 I am a master student in Robotics, Cognition, Intelligence at Technical University of Munich.
-Currently I'm completing my master thesis about safety alignment of LLMs under the supervision of [Prof. Barbara Plank](https://bplank.github.io/).
+Currently, I'm completing my master thesis about safety alignment of LLMs under the supervision of [Prof. Barbara Plank](https://bplank.github.io/).
+Previously, I worked as a research assistant in the NLP group at Yale University under the supervision of [Dr. Arman Cohan](https://armancohan.com/), working with [Yilun Zhao](https://yilunzhao.github.io/)

 I obtained my B.S. degree from Zhejiang University.
 During this period, I did my thesis about leveraging SVM algorithm to detect two-phase flow.